 I clicked on it expecting to read a long article.
 Instead, it was just one paragraph which basically said the same thing I just explained above.

-That’s not something you’ll hear gurus talk about since their main purpose is to build an empire selling their programs which really keep people locked in a never ending loop.
+That’s not something you’ll hear gurus talk about since their main purpose is to build an empire selling their programs which really keep people locked in a never ending loop (but here are legitimate internet marketing gurus).
 Eventually they all crumble and go on to the next product and even worse, a lot of their old followers go there with them chasing that never to be dream.

 And that’s one other thing I really liked and that was how Jim also criticizes many of the “experts” in this business who should be held to higher accountability with their low quality products (he also endorses having people hold him to higher value which is very humble).

 I know I strayed a bit from the other topics and while there’s many, here’s just some which stood out to me:

 - Ways to write content (interviewing professionals, outsourcing, blogging, ect…).
-Here are other good tips.
+Here’s my tips on what to blog and write content on.

 - Making money helping small businesses with writing their content or marketing for them.
-See an example here.
+This is called local marketing.

-- Marketing on eBay, Amazon and other places.
+- Marketing on eBay, Amazon (being an Amazon affiliate too) and making money through other similar places.

 There’s just a TON of different stuff all squeezed into the book and I don’t recommend if you’re new trying to read this whole book in one sitting.
 Your head will explode with all of the information and you’re probably going to retain very little.
 You should read this book little by little and absorb the knowledge in increments.